azkaali/azkaali/README.md

-### Hello there, this is Azka Ali 👋
+# Hello there, this is Azka Ali 👋
-I’m a Junior at FAST NUCES, Islamabad, currently pursuing my Bachelors in Computer Science.
+### I’m a Junior at FAST NUCES, Islamabad, currently pursuing my Bachelors in Computer Science.

-🌱 I’m currently learning Kotlin.
+## 🌱 I’m currently learning Kotlin.
+## 📫 Reach out to me on: [LinkedIn](https://www.linkedin.com/in/azkaali/)